mcharzat/SHOM_IN/README.md

 The files supported by sparnatural are turtle (ttl) or json.
 For more details, you can refer to the sparnatural github: https://docs.sparnatural.eu/index.html

-To change or modify a configuration, after adding the file, go to src/components/queryComponents/QuerySPARQL.vue and modify the lines ... to import the file.
-Also modify the lines ... for the name of the buttons and the imported configurations.
+To change or modify a configuration, after adding the file, go to src/components/queryComponents/QuerySPARQL.vue and modify the lines 54 to 56 to import the file.
+Also modify the lines 74 and 75 for the name of the buttons and the imported configurations.

 <br>